knelasevero/home-server-infra/md/homeprivatecloud2.md

 sudo openvpn --config chosen_name.ovpn
 ```

-When it says Succeded, try to ping your Server, and try to ping your VMs.
+When it says Succeeded, try to ping your Server, and try to ping your VMs.
 Everything should be reachable.

 If you have trouble with DNS resolutions and internet, edit /etc/resolv.conf on your Personal Machine and add as the first line `nameserver 8.8.8.8` (or `nameserver 1.1.1.1`).